List of General Hospital: Night Shift characters

-The following notable characters originated on General Hospital: Night Shift, which is a prime time spin-off of the American ABC Daytime soap opera General Hospital.
-The series first aired on SOAPnet for a 13-episode run from July 12, 2007 to October 4, 2007, and began a second season of 14 episodes on July 22, 2008.
+General Hospital: Night Shift is a prime time spin-off of the American ABC Daytime soap opera General Hospital.
+The series first aired on SOAPnet for a 13-episode run from July 12, 2007, to October 4, 2007, and began a second season of 14 episodes on July 22, 2008.
 As of March 2008, the first season of the series was "SOAPnet's most-watched series ever," with ABC Daytime and SOAPnet President Brian Frons noting that Night Shift drew more than 1 million new viewers to the channel during its first season.